autocrossblog/autocrossblog_astro/src/pages/handbook.md

 Cars run individually on a course, against the clock, not door to door against other drivers, though for efficiency sake often times multiple cars will be on course together, they typically started 15-25 seconds apart to create a safety gap.

+Courses are "staffed" by competitors.
+One of the key tenants of autocross is that the competitors also work the event, helping out to provide key services necessary to host an event.
+Most people will spend time working the course, chasing down and replacing cones that are knocked over or moved out of their "box" that marks their position on the course.

+When competing, hitting a cone will typically cause you a 2-second time penalty, adding time to your run.
+Cones are marked by chalked (sometimes paint) boxes, if the cones remains upright and touching some part of the box, hitting it does not cause a penalty.
+If the cones is knocked over, or moved outside of the box, it is counted for a penalty.

 ### Why Participate?
 - Affordable way to experience motorsport - you can compete in just about (there are some limitations) any car that you already own.